Employee retention

 We can distill that down to something a little smoother, slicker and a bit more Kondo-esque: do interactions with your brand spark joy in your customers?

 If not, you’ll quickly find yourself excluded from future purchase decisions.
-Two-thirds of companies now compete primarily on customer experience, and PwC’s Future of CX Report suggests that a third of customers would leave a brand they love after just one bad experience.
-92% would completely abandon a company after two or three negative interactions.
+Two-thirds of companies now compete primarily on customer experience.

 If your employees keep leaving, you leak valuable operational knowledge that’s near impossible to replace – or even fail to build this knowledge up to start with.